kDowner/CSharp_Win_Mobile_Puzzle_Tile_Game/README.md

  Android Phone Application (Java) with Android Studio

 Description:
-A colourful Puzzler App, develped in the C# Framework.
+A colourful Puzzler App, developed with the C# Framework library.
 The blocks are slid until the numbers ascend.
 Objective is to complete the puzzler as fast as possible to appear on the Leaderboard.

 Elements:
 VS C# Framework Development, Game pausing capabilities, multi-screen switching, time and score tracking.